 In other words, the value of early investors’ shares had quickly increased as much as 166x.

 In 2020, Goldbelly added over one million new customers.

-And earlier this week, the company raised a whopping $100 million from professional investors.
-Now it’s exploring an IPO.
+And just last year, the company raised a whopping $100 million from professional investors.

 As founder Joe Ariel said, “In the future, we do want to be a public company.
 We think we’re just at the beginning of the food e-commerce revolution.”

 As a public company, Goldbelly could potentially be valued at more than $1 billion.

 And at that level, early investors who learned about Goldbelly on Crowdability could potentially pocket gains of about 333x their money.